-The assessment of impacts on cultural resources and historic properties was made in accordance with regulations of the Advisory Council on Historic Preservation (36 CFR 800) implementing Section 106 of the National Historic Preservation Act.
-Following a determination of the areas of potential effect, cultural resources were identified within these areas that are either listed in, or eligible for listing in, the National Register of Historic Places.
-An assessment was made of the nature and extent of effects on cultural resources anticipated from implementing proposed undertakings.
-Cultural resources can be affected by actions that alter in any way the attributes that qualify the resources for inclusion in the National Register.
+In accordance with regulations of the Advisory Council on Historic Preservation (36 CFR 800) implementing Section 106 of the National Historic Preservation Act, historic properties have been identified within the project area that are either listed in, or eligible for listing in, the National Register of Historic Places.
+Historic properties can be affected by actions that in any way alter the attributes that qualify the resources for inclusion in the National Register.
 Adverse effects can result when the integrity of a resource's significant characteristics is diminished.
 Consideration was given both to the effects anticipated at the time and place of the undertaking, and to those potentially occurring indirectly at a later time and distance.
-Analysis took into account recommendations from the National Park Service's Cultural Landscape Report for Drakesbad Guest Ranch.
+Analysis took into account recommendations from the National Park Service's Cultural Landscape Report for Drakesbad Guest Ranch (CLR).